 • Protection against surveillance: ISPs are bound to track and log user information.
 They do this to cooperate with state monitoring activities.
 Concealing your data from ISPs safeguards you from unwarranted oversight.
 It also maintains secrecy.

 • Avoiding bandwidth throttling: ISPs decrease the connection speeds of particular individuals or activities.
-They usually do it when users are streaming or downloading.
-Through a VPN, ISPs cannot detect and slow down your traffic.
+They usually do this when users are streaming or downloading.
+However, through a VPN, ISPs cannot detect and slow down your traffic.

 • Accessing geo-restricted content: A VPN helps in avoiding any blockades.
 It will prevent websites or online services from refusing to certain geographic regions.
 This opens up the opportunity to access content that would not be available in your locality.